tlamadon/scriptflow/README.md

  - [x] select flow by name from terminal
  - [ ] allow for glob output/input
  - [ ] ? scripts can create tasks, not sure how to await them.
+ - reporting:
+   - [ ] input and output hashes
+   - [ ] start and end datetimes

 ## Simple flow example: